 - Do the packing yourself.
 If you can afford it then a packing service saves you a lot of time and stress and doesn't cost as much as you might think.
 But if you're looking to cut to essential costs only then ask for a self-packing quote.

-What are some of the unexpected costs of using removals companies?
+What are some of the unexpected costs of using a removal company?

 When things don't run as planned on move day sometimes you can incur unplanned costs.
 Here are a two good examples: